jlevy/pip-build-standalone/README.md

 actual Python installations created by uv can still have absolute paths that can leak into libs and scripts.

-This tool takes a bit more of a brute-force approach to get a fully self-contained installation.
+This tool takes a bit of a brute-force approach to get a fully self-contained installation.
+We have to do slightly different things on macOS, Linux, and Windows to make the installation relocatable, but it now seems to work on all three platforms.

 It uses a true (not venv) Python installation with the given pips installed, with zero absolute paths encoded in any of the Python scripts or libraries.
 So *in theory*, the resulting binary folder should be installable as at any location on a machine with compatible architecture.

+The idea is this pre-built binary build for a given platform can now packaged for use without any external dependencies on Python or uv.

 Warning: Experimental!
 No promises this works or is even a good idea.

-So far only tested on macOS and Linux though I hope it will work on Windows too.
+It is lightly tested on macOS, ubuntu, and Windows, but obviously there are lots of possibilities for subtle incompatibilities within a given platform.

 ## Usage